Main Content

 When and where does the program take place?

 The program runs Monday through Friday from 3:00-6:00 p.m. at Missouri S&T's campus in 105 Centennial Hall, located at 300 W. 12th St., Rolla, MO 65409.
-The program operates during the school year (August through May).
+It operates during the school year (August through May).

 How much does the program cost?